 Common use cases

-With Automation for Jira Server, you can literally automate thousands of use cases.
-We've included our top 3 use cases below to get you started!
-For plenty more examples, we highly encourage you to check out our Rule Playground.
+Jira automation lets you automate thousands of use cases.
+We've included our top three below to get you started.
+To see some more, check out Automation template library.

 You can make sure sub-tasks and their parent issues are in sync and one way is through using branch rules.
 For example, when you resolve the last sub-task on an issue you can resolve the parent.
 With Automation for Jira it is easy to keep related issues in sync.

 How does your team handle unassigned issues?
-Do your engineers jump into the queue and cherry pick the easy tickets?!
+Do your engineers jump into the queue and cherry pick the easy tickets?
 Or worse, do some unassigned issues fall between the cracks?
-Automation for Jira Server can auto-assign issues to members of your team in a 'balanced' fashion.
+Jira automation can auto-assign issues to members of your team in a 'balanced' fashion.

 After you've defined what will trigger the rule and the conditions for the rule, you use the 'Assign issue' action.
 For this use-case, the issue is being assigned to a user in your team and the option you choose is "A user in a defined list":

 Next, you can select the "Balanced workload" method for assigning, which looks for the user with the least number of issues currently assigned.

 Lastly you define the members of your team.